vazco/uniforms/packages/uniforms-bootstrap3/README.md

 $ npm install uniforms-bootstrap3
 ```

-For more in depth documentation see: [https://github.com/vazco/uniforms/](https://github.com/vazco/uniforms/).
+For more in depth documentation see [uniforms.tools](https://uniforms.tools).